-To determine that, you should select the menu item Uniqueness | Report Number of Unique Cells In a Block... and you will see the same dialog as used in another uniqueness check.
-However, the action of this dialog differs in that the output that is produced is different.
-We just mention that the same dialog has a dual usage so you won't be confused.
-You will see different help topics, depending on which Uniqueness menu item was chosen.
+To determine that, you should select the menu item Uniqueness | Report Number of Unique Cells In a Block... and you will essentially see the same dialog used to actually export the unique cells in a block.
+However, the action of this dialog differs in that the output that is produced is very simple.
+We mention that the same dialog has a dual usage so you won't be confused.
+You will see different help topics, depending on which Uniqueness menu item was chosen and you will see different captions on the main function button.
+For reporting the number of unique cells in a block the main function button will have the caption Report # of Unique Cells In a Block.

-In any case, if you accept the default values as shown on the next page, then when the function ends you should see the message:
+In any case, if you accept the default values as shown on the next page,